Clemapfel/mousetrap/docs/03_actions.md

 As early as possible, we should drop the habit of defining application behavior inside a global function.
 Unless a function/lambda is used exactly once, it should be an action.

-For example, in the previous chapter, we declared a `Button` with the following behavior when clicked:
+For example, in the previous chapter, we declared a \a{Button} with the following behavior when clicked:

 ```cpp
 auto button = Button();